stefanKuijers/basic-grunt/README.md

 [O] - Run unit tests on tmp folder and on dist to see or minification is working [O] - Auto dependency Injection
 [O] - Auto Generation of files

+Maybe Later
+[O] - Update the homepage task to work for all pages